Ymasri93/portfolio/README.md

 # Simple Portfolio

-This is a template for a personal portfolio to showcase your work, feel free to fork and make it your own.
+This is a template for a personal portfolio to showcase your work, feel free to fork it and make it your own.

 ## Demo